zhangxz18/uccl/p2p/README.md

 ```python
 connect(remote_ip_addr, remote_gpu_idx) -> (success, conn_id)
 ```
 Connect to a remote endpoint.
+Note that a connection is one direction, only allowing the client (that calls `connect()`) to send data to the server (that calls `accept()`).
+If you want bi-directional communication, you should create two connections.

 **Parameters:**
 - `remote_ip_addr` (str): IP address of remote server